ytaki0801/PureLISP.sh/README.md

 * Overwrited second arguments of two-argument functions in serial processing by the evaluator

-This is a **fatal error for LISP processing** derived from using global variables in the shell script to conform to a POSIX shell, like the following:
+This is a **fatal error for LISP processing**, derived from using global variables in the shell script to conform to a POSIX shell, like the following:

 ```
 S> (cons 'a (cons 'b (cons 'c nil)))